 The Home InspectionThe Home Inspection

 As mentioned, home inspections are done differently here in NYC.
 Across the bridge, in New Jersey, you go entirely into a contract and then conduct the home inspection.
 In NYC, the inspection occurs after an accepted offer but during the due diligence period before signing the contract.
-As a buyer, it is vitally important that you get the inspection done as quickly as possible.
-Since a contract here is none-binding until both parties have signed, the seller is free to go with a different offer if one comes along.
+As a buyer, it is vitally important that you get the inspection done quickly.
+Since a contract here is non-binding until both parties have signed, the seller can go with a different offer if one comes along.

-Once the inspection is completed and you’ve received the report, you can choose to either move ahead with the purchase or renegotiate the deal if you find some issues.
+Once the inspection is completed and you’ve received the report, you can either move ahead with the purchase or renegotiate the deal if you find some issues.

-If any significant issues are mentioned in the inspector’s report, it is entirely reasonable for both the buyers and sellers to expect some renegotiation to occur.
-That said, there are still some considerations a buyer should make before hitting the seller right away with a new offer price.
+If any significant issues are mentioned in the inspector’s report, it is reasonable for both the buyers and sellers to expect some renegotiation.
+There are still some considerations a buyer should make before hitting the seller right away with a new offer price.

 1. Are the Inspector’s Cost Estimates Accurate?1.
 Are the Inspector’s Cost Estimates Accurate?

-When you receive your inspection report, it will list all the issues found and, at times, and can estimate what it will cost to remedy them.
+When you receive your inspection report, it will list all the issues found and, at times, can estimate what it will cost to remedy them.
 However, there’s no guarantee that the inspector’s cost estimates are accurate.
-It may even be that they have inflated these costs to give you more ammunition for renegotiations.
+They may even have inflated these costs to give you more ammunition for renegotiations.
 They could also underestimate them if the inspector believes you want to make the deal happen.
 Conduct your investigations and get a consultation from a contractor to see if the estimated figures are accurate.

 2. Are there Any Competing Offers?2.
 Are there Any Competing Offers?